aregee/rahulgaur.info/content/2014/article1.md

 ###TODO:

-1. Clean Up and Proof Read the exisiting post.
+1. Clean Up and Proof Read the exisiting blog post.

-2. Don't complete the first task.
+2. Ignore the first task.

 >> The sun is the same in a relative way, but you're older
 >> Shorter of breath and one day closer to death.

-3. Move the Source from OpenShift to Gh-Pages